ibm-cloud-docs/containers/cs_secure.md

     </tr>
     <tr>
       <td>Automatic vulnerability scans</td>
-      <td>When you use {{site.data.keyword.registryshort_notm}}, you can leverage the built-in security scanning that is provided by [Vulnerability Advisor](/docs/va?topic=va-va_index#va_registry_cli).
+      <td>When you use {{site.data.keyword.registrylong_notm}}, you can leverage the built-in security scanning that is provided by [Vulnerability Advisor](/docs/va?topic=va-va_index#va_registry_cli).
 Every image that is pushed to your registry namespace is automatically scanned for vulnerabilities against a database of known CentOS, Debian, Red Hat, and Ubuntu issues.
 If vulnerabilities are found, Vulnerability Advisor provides instructions for how to resolve them to ensure image integrity and security.</td>
     </tr>
     <tr>
       <td>Block deployments from vulnerable images or untrusted users</td>